Legal

 • and

-• Data controller: The individual or the entity (represented by an authorized individual) that enters into Terms of Service with us, in order to access, use and purchase the Service.
+• Data controller: The individual or the entity (represented by an authorised individual) that enters into Terms of Service with us, in order to access, use and purchase the Service.

 (“Controller”)